Kyle Tucker Player Props: Astros vs. Guardians

 Kyle Tucker At The Plate

-- He has gone deep in eight games this year (13.1%), homering in 3.2% of his plate appearances.
+- Looking at the 62 games he has played this season, he's hit a long ball in eight of them (12.9%), and in 3.1% of his trips to the dish.

-- In 24 games this season (39.3%), Tucker has picked up an RBI, and in 10 of those games (16.4%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- In 40.3% of his games this year, Tucker has driven in at least one run.
+In 11 of those games (17.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- In 21 of 61 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 21 games this season (33.9%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.